dliaw1/gh_test/README.md

 To run the telnet server:
 1. Checkout the develop branch of the repo with `git checkout develop`.
 There is a identical file on the master branch but due to some message changes it is currently broken.
 2. Run `node index.js`; again, you should get a message saying that the server is running.
 No additional libraries are required.
-3. To connect, ssh to localhost on port 9001.
+3. To connect, telnet to localhost on port 9001.
 ## Features
 In addition to the basic features outlined in the project specification, this server also supports:
 - ssh